Environment | In harmony with nature

 According to the United Nations, nearly half of the global population will experience water shortages by the year 2035.
 Further, as demand for water increases globally, access to water resources is becoming even more unevenly distributed across regions.

-Water is an essential resource for the Bridgestone Group’s operations.
-Without it the Group would be unable to meet global demand for its products.
-At Bridgestone, water is required for cooling and creating steam in our manufacturing processes as well as for cultivating and processing natural rubber, an essential raw material.
-The Group also has manufacturing facilities located in areas with high water risk*.
-Against this background, the Group recognizes that water is an essential resource for the continuation of the Group’s business, and that the Group has a responsibility as a company to use water in a sustainable manner.
+Water is an essential resource for Bridgestone’s operations.
+Without it, Bridgestone would be unable to meet global demand for its products.
+Water is required for cooling and creating steam in the company’s manufacturing processes, as well as for cultivating and processing natural rubber, an essential raw material.
+Bridgestone also has manufacturing facilities located in areas with high water risk*.
+Against this background, Bridgestone recognizes that water is an essential resource for the continuation of its business, and that Bridgestone has a responsibility as a company to use water in a sustainable manner.

-The Group developed its Water Stewardship Policy in 2020 to help ensure water is available on a socially equitable basis and that the water cycle is preserved.
-The policy states our mindsets and actions.
-It addresses water issues through a stakeholder-inclusive process that involves catchment-, site- and downstream-based actions.
+Bridgestone developed the Water Stewardship Policy in 2020 to do its part to help ensure water is available on a socially equitable basis and that the water cycle is preserved.
+The policy states the company’s approach and actions.
+It addresses water issues through a stakeholder-inclusive process that involves catchment-based, site-based, and downstream-based actions.

-As part of the World Business Council for Sustainable Development’s (WBCSD) Tire Industry Project, the Group has also been working with other companies in the tire industry to improve items related to environmental impact, including water.
-For more details, please visit the WBCSD Tire Industry Project website.
+As part of the Tire Industry Project (TIP) facilitated by the World Business Council for Sustainable Development (WBCSD), Bridgestone has also been working with other companies in the tire industry to improve items related to environmental impact, including water.
+For more details, please visit the the TIP website..

-* Water risk: it refers to the possibility of an entity experiencing a water-related challenge (e.g., water scarcity, flood, tightening of regulations)
+* Water risk: The possibility of an entity experiencing a water-related challenge (e.g., water scarcity, flood, tightening of regulations)

 Concept of Bridgestone's Water Stewardship

-The policy sets out actions to ensure water resources are used equitably and sustainably.
-Specifically, the Group believes achieving equitable and sustainable water use requires understanding the local water situation, improving its efforts at the local level, and maintaining water balance while complying with regulatory and internal standards.
+The policy sets out actions to help ensure water resources are used equitably and sustainably.
+Specifically, Bridgestone believes achieving equitable and sustainable water use requires understanding the local water situation, improving its efforts at the local level, and maintaining water balance while complying with regulatory and internal standards.

 Actions stated in the Policy: